 Analysis of cereulide in food and baby food

-Detection of the emetic Bacillus cereus toxin cereulide using LC-MS/MS in accordance with ISO 18465:2017
+Detection of the emetic Bacillus cereus toxin cereulide using LC-MS/MS and a modified ISO 18465:2017

-Jan.
-2026.
+Feb 2026 (update).
 Since January 2026, we offer you analysis of the emetic Bacillus cereus toxin cereulide in food and baby food.
-The analysis is performed in accordance with ISO standard 18465:2017 using LC-MS/MS. Thanks to the expansion of our portfolio of methods, food manufacturers can now reliably detect the emetic toxin cereulide.
+The analysis is performed in accordance with ISO standard 18465:2017 using LC-MS/MS. Due to a modification of the method, the analysis of infant formula and powdery matrices with encapsulated Cereulide is feasible.
+Thanks to the expansion of our portfolio of methods, food manufacturers can now reliably detect the emetic toxin cereulide.

 We provide you with an overview of cereulide and its effects and show you how we can support you with professional analysis for detection.